dustine/phaser-adumbrate/static/assets/README.md

 ~~~~

 Well, it's a lot of stuff here.
 Let's go by parts:
-- **key**: Just a repeat of the state's name, just in case
+- **key**: Just a repeat of the scene's name, just in case
-- **text**: The main part of the story state, a huge string that'll be the text that will be printed on the game console.
+- **text**: The main part of the story scene, a huge string that'll be the text that will be printed on the game console.
 Now, this text isn't just pasted in, there's a bit of parsing first.
 I'll talk more about this later, but just take notion of the ``%c0000%`` and any other text tidbits that start and end with an percentage
 - **colors** and **scripts**: Related to the parsing, described bellow.
 They're always arrays.
-- **end**: When a state finishes, SOMETHING must happen, if not to know where to proceed!
-There's a lot of state enders, and they're described [bellow](#Endings).
+- **end**: When a scene finishes, SOMETHING must happen, if not to know where to proceed!
+There's a lot of scene enders, and they're described [bellow](#Endings).

 ### Text parsing
 (Did you see what I did there?)